Stainforth, North Yorkshire

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 Its name derives from the 'stony ford' which linked two settlements half a mile apart on opposite banks of the River Ribble north of Settle.
-Stainforth, on the eastern side, was formerly owned by Sawley Abbey, whose monks developed the estate which prospered, while Little Stainforth, under private ownership, declined.
+Stainforth, on the eastern side, was formerly owned by Sawley Abbey, whose monks developed the estate, which prospered, while Little Stainforth, under private ownership, declined.
 In 1595 Edward Darcy received from four trustees acting for the previous owner the manor of Stainforth Underbargh and 20 dwelling houses with lands there.
 He was Groom of the Chamber to Elizabeth I and was knighted eight years later.

 In the 1670s, Samuel Watson replaced the ford by a packhorse bridge whose arch spans a wooded stretch of the river, and a grassy patch leads downstream to Stainforth Force.
 In Little Stainforth the three-storey Stainforth Hall was built at the same time and is now occupied as a farmhouse.